Statistics Explained

 Background

 The 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs), adopted by the United Nations (UN) in September 2015, is the world’s roadmap for achieving sustainable development in this decade.
 The European Union (EU) has fully committed itself to delivering on the 2030 Agenda, and the SDGs form an intrinsic part of the European Commission’s work programme and the Political Guidelines of Commission’s President Ursula von der Leyen [1].
-In this context, the EU will also present its first Voluntary Review on the implementation of the 2030 Agenda at the United Nations’ (UN) High-Level Political Forum in July 2023.
+In this context, the EU also presented its first Voluntary Review on the implementation of the 2030 Agenda at the United Nations’ High-Level Political Forum in July 2023.

 EU27.PNG